MyEtherWallet/knowledge-base-v3/content/FAQ/how-to-buy-ethereum-with-usd.md

 Then create a Ethereum Wallet account and back it up.
 In Circle or Coinbase, send all the BTC to that address.
 The ETH will appear in your ETH wallet in ~20 minutes.

----

 ### Alternative steps 6-8:

-Ethereum Wallet is highly recommended but some people have issues installing & syncing it.
+Mist is highly recommended but some people have issues installing & syncing it.
 If for some reason you cannot get it to run, here is a list of easily accessible wallets.
 Follow the instructions provided by each of these wallets to back up your information.
 In Jaxx, that is a mnemonic.
 In MyEtherWallet, [read this](https://myetherwallet.groovehq.com/knowledge_base/topics/how-do-i-move-from-coinbase-to-myetherwallet-exchange-slash-hosted-wallet-mew
 ).